top of page

 Post event discussion

-Gabbert (2003) 71% reported info not seen & 60% wrongly accused
+Gabbert (2003) 71% of the co-witness group reported info not seen & 60% of the ppts who had not seen her steal wrongly accused her of theft

 Memory contamination or memory conformity